elec-club-iitb/website/_posts/2016-05-03-working-of-a-dlp-projector.md

 layout: post
 comments: true

-title: Working of a Digital Light Processing Projector
+title: Working of a DLP Projector
 excerpt: Describing the internals and working mechanism, as found in the How Things Work session
 author: Pranav Sankhe
 category: [Electronics, Optics]
 tags: [Light Processing]

-assets_dir: /assets/working-of-a-dlp-projector
 ---

 The Robotics Club in association of The Electronics Club of IIT Bombay conducts regular sessions named “How Things Work?” where we open up a device used in everyday life and try to understand how it works.